grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ruler.max-rule-groups-per-tenant-by-namespace
 [ruler_max_rule_groups_per_tenant_by_namespace: <map of string to int> | default = {}]

-# (experimental) List of namespaces that are protected from modification unless
+# (experimental) Namespaces that are protected from modification unless a
-# a special HTTP header is used.
-If a namespace is protected, it cannot be
+# special HTTP header is used, the flag can be repeated in order to protect
-# modified via the ruler's config API only read.
-The value is a list of strings,
+# multiple namespaces.
+If a namespace is protected, it cannot be modified via
-# where each string is a namespace name.
-On the command line, this list is given
+# the ruler's config API only read.
+The value is a string that represents the
-# as a comma-separated list.
+# namespace name.
 # CLI flag: -ruler.protected-namespaces
 [ruler_protected_namespaces: <list of strings> | default = []]